By The Wyoming LLC Attorney TeamSep 01, 2022

 Most industries will require a business license to operate.
 This should depend on the industry that you are in as well.
 This cost may be anywhere from $50 to $100 on average.

 Because LLC profits are not taxed directly, they are passed through to the LLC owners.
 LLC owners are then taxed at their personal tax rates.
-Some states do have an annual flat tax, and in New Mexico, it is $50.
+Some states do have an annual flat tax, including New Mexico, which is $50.

 Starting an LLC is not a complicated process, but there are various fees required to form and stay in compliance.
 Although fees vary by state when it comes to forming an LLC and keeping it in compliance, New Mexico is considered one of the best states to form an LLC in.
 This is because there is no annual fee.
 Consulting with a lawyer can be helpful to ensure that you remain in compliance.